 Ingredients and notes

-- Almond Flour + Tapioca Flour - These gluten-free donuts are almond-flour based, making them dairy-free and paleo friendly (and mighty delicious).
+- Almond Flour + Tapioca Flour - This baked gluten-free donut recipe is almond-flour based, making them dairy-free and paleo friendly (and mighty delicious).
 Almond flour alone can lead to a dense doughnut so we add tapioca to “cut” some of the weight of the doughnut.
 In other words, the tapioca flour gives these babies some serious fluff factor.

 - Baking powder - Used to provide that light and airy texture we know and love.
 Make sure you're using baking powder and not soda.